xiaoxigua-1/takumi/takumi-wasm/README.md

 # @takumi-rs/wasm

+Takumi is a **image rendering engine** written in Rust and this package provides WebAssembly bindings.

+If you are looking for Node.js bindings, please refer to the [@takumi-rs/core](https://npmjs.com/package/@takumi-rs/core) package.

-For detailed documentation, please refer to the [Use Takumi in Browser (WASM)](https://takumi.kane.tw/docs/getting-started/wasm-web) page in our official documentation.
+Please refer to the [Use Takumi in Browser](https://takumi.kane.tw/docs/getting-started/wasm-web) page in our official documentation for more details.